spm/spm-docs/docs/tutorials/beginners/fmri/second_level_example.md

 It may therefore not be very sensitive to age-related effects.

 ### Any age or sex effect
-Now we are intersted in any variance explained by the second and third columns of the design matrix.
+Now we are interested in any variance explained by the second and third columns of the design matrix.
 This can be done using the following F contrast:
 ```
 0 1 0